greglnelson/react-hooks-typescript-tome/docs/5-complex/complex.md

 Every time you complete a requirement, add them to a bulleted list of "Completed Features" that we can see on your website BELOW the Quizzer and Sketch.
 Don't forget to keep this list updated!

 ## Submission

-Soon, we will want to review your application so that we can make decisions about team assignments.
-Do not delay in submitting for this Task - as soon as you have started, deploy your application and submit on Canvas.
+As you work, keep deploying your application and eventually submit on Brightspace.

 ```sh
 $> git push --set-upstream origin solved-quizzer